Australia’s contribution to the global space industry has grown with CSIRO developing a mapping device for the International Space Station.

 But Hanson added that important lessons were learned.

-“There were some required parts that we needed, such as mating connectors, specific magnets, specific thread and inserts,” she explained.
-“They’re readily available in the US, but trying to get them [in Australia] is costly.
+“There were some required parts that we needed, such as mating connectors, specific magnets and threaded inserts,” she explains.
+“They’re readily available in the US, but trying to get them in Australia is costly.
 It’s time-consuming.
 So, if you suddenly discover you don’t quite have enough, it adds a substantial delay.

 “That definitely hit us once or twice.”